kiranshila/katcp/README.md

 #### Serialization

-If you have a constructed [`protocol::Message`], you can call anything that uses `Display` to serialize.
+If you have a constructed `protocol::Message`, you can call anything that uses `Display` to serialize.
-Note: the serialization function does *not* check validity, that is performed with the standard [`protocol::Message::new`] consstructor.
+Note: the serialization function does _not_ check validity, that is performed with the standard `protocol::Message::new` constructor.
 The `Display` methods will assume a constructed message is valid.
-If you want to skip these validation steps there is the [`protocol::Message::new_unchecked`], which is marked `unsafe`.
+If you want to skip these validation steps there is the `protocol::Message::new_unchecked`, which is marked `unsafe`.

 ```rust
 use katcp::protocol::{Message,MessageKind};